Relative singularity categories I: Auslander resolutions: Classical vs. relative singularity categories for Gorenstein rings

 \begin{theorem} If $R$ and $R'$ are $\MCM$--finite and $A=\Aus(\MCM(R))$ respectively $A'=\Aus(\MCM(R'))$ denote the Auslander algebras, then the following are equivalent. \begin{itemize} \item[(a)] There exists an additive equivalence $\ul{\MCM}(R) \cong \ul{\MCM}(R')$, which respects the action of the respective Auslander--Reiten translations on objects. \item[(b)] There is an equivalence $\ul{\MCM}(R) \cong \ul{\MCM}(R')$ of triangulated categories. \item[(c)] There exists a triangle equivalence $\Delta_{R}\!\left(A\right) \cong \Delta_{R'}\!\left(A'\right)$. \end{itemize} Moreover, the implication $[(c) \Rightarrow (b)]$ (and hence also $[(c) \Rightarrow (a)]$) holds under much weaker assumptions.
 Namely, if $A$ and $A'$ are non-commutative resolutions of isolated Gorenstein singularities $R$ and $R'$ respectively. \end{theorem} \begin{proof} $[(b) \Rightarrow (a)]$ Clear.

 $[(a) \Rightarrow (c)]$ Let $R$ be $\MCM$--finite.
 It is sufficient to show that the Frobenius category $\MCM(R)$ satisfies the assumptions of Theorem \ref{t:main-thm-2}.
-Indeed, this implies since $\Delta_{R}(A)$ has split idempotents (\cite[Theorem 3.2]{BurbanKalck11}).
+Indeed, this implies since $\Delta_{R}(A)$ is idempotent complete by \cite[Theorem 3.2]{BurbanKalck11}.
 But by construction the dg Auslander algebra $\Lambda_{dg}(\ul{\MCM}(R))$ only depends on the additive structure of $\ul{\MCM}(R)$ and the action of its Auslander--Reiten translation on objects.
 The claim follows.

 The assumptions, which we have to verify are: existence of almost split sequences in $\MCM(R)$; $\Hom$-finiteness and idempotent completeness of the stable category $\ul{\MCM}(R)$.
 The last property follows from idempotent completeness of $\MCM(R)$ and the existence of lifts of idempotents from $\ul{\MCM}(R)$ to $\MCM(R)$, which holds since $R$ is complete.
 The first two assertions were shown by M. Auslander.
 Precisely, in our situation $R$-lattices (\confer \cite[Appendix]{Auslander84}) are Cohen--Macaulay, hence $\MCM$--finiteness and \cite[Corollary A.2]{Auslander84} imply that $R$ is an isolated singularity.
 Then the notions of Cohen--Macaulay $R$-modules and $R$-lattices coincide.
 Now, the main theorem in \emph{op.~cit.} completes the proof.